 There are a myriad of eventual coat type and colour combinations – you only have to follow the #cockapoo hashtag on Instgram to discover this.
 I have written more in depth about this, along with the different cockapoo coat types, here.

-Tip 2 – The most important choice of all
+Tip Three – The most important choice of all

 So my final tip on choosing your cockapoo is yes, naturally the aesthetics will matter, but what is far more important is their temperament and quality of breeding.
-I can remember Alison telling me Freya had a really sweet nature and she was absolutely right.
+I can remember Freya’s breeder telling me Freya had a really sweet nature and she was absolutely right.
 Freya’s incredibly sociable and loves people, children and other dogs.
 She’s quick to learn and great fun to be with.
-There are still frustrations; at 18 months she’s still in teenage mode and can be a little challenging at times, but loved by all who meet her and a such a delight.
+Most of all she’s loved by everyone who meets her and is a such a delight.